Paris Charles de Gaulle Airport: Long-distance bus

-BlaBlaBus and Flixbus all offer services to international and domestic destinations from the bus station outside of the Aéroport Charles de Gaulle 1 RER station.
+BlaBlaCar Bus and Flixbus all offer services to international and domestic destinations from the bus station outside of the Aéroport Charles de Gaulle 1 RER station.

 Car

 Charles de Gaulle Airport is directly connected to Autoroute A1 which connects Paris and Lille.

 Alternative airports

 The two other airports serving Paris are Orly Airport (south of Paris, the other major airport in Paris) and Paris–Le Bourget Airport (north-northeast of Paris, for general aviation and private jets).

 Several low-cost airlines also advertise Beauvais–Tillé Airport and Châlons Vatry Airport, respectively 85 km and 165 km from Paris proper, as serving "Paris" with Paris–Beauvais and Paris–Vatry.
 Beauvais airport has no railway connections, but there is a shuttle bus to central Paris 15 times daily.

+Reception

+Charles de Gaulle Airport has the reputation of being one of Europe's worst airports regarding missed connections, delayed flights, passenger experience, and lost luggage.